Mahefa-MaH/goodbadecode/zig_programming.md

-**Title:** Efficient Memory Management in Zig vs. C
+**Title:** Zig vs. C: Memory Management Contrast

-**Summary:**  Zig's built-in memory management features, including its allocator and compile-time checks, offer improved safety and performance compared to C's manual memory management, which is prone to errors like memory leaks and dangling pointers.
-Zig's approach reduces runtime overhead while enhancing code reliability.
+**Summary:**  Zig's compile-time memory management, via `alloc` and `defer`, offers improved safety and performance predictability compared to C's manual memory handling with `malloc` and `free`, which is prone to leaks and dangling pointers.

 **Good Code (Zig):**